 One of the most important things to do to prepare for mediation is to get the client ready for mediation.
 If you are prepping a client for mediation in a personal injury case, don’t forget to prepare the client for what may come in the defense lawyer’s opening statement.

-In mediation, both are bad outcomes.
+In mediation, both are unacceptable outcomes.
 Get the client ready for this.
 Plaintiffs should expect to hear a frank discussion of the defense’s contentions as to the weaknesses of their case.
-In your own opening statement, eschew personal attacks and speak kindly if you possibly can of the defendant’s lawyer (particularly if their client is in the room, they are always appreciative).
-Mediation is not a place where hot temperatures facilitate a better outcome.
+In your own opening statement, eschew personal attacks and speak kindly if you can of the defendant’s lawyer (particularly if their client is in the room, they are always appreciative).
+Mediation is not a place where blistering temperatures facilitate a better outcome.

 The other way to help your client relax during mediation is by being incredibly well prepared.
 Plaintiffs’ personal injury lawyers should prepare to provide a detailed analysis of how they intend to prove that all the damages claimed result from the defendants’ conduct, and should prepare to address liability issues head-on with the mediator and the defense lawyer.
 Remind the client why the client initially hired you.

 - My article with Judge Gordy on mediation

 - Mandatory pre-suit mediation in medical malpractice cases